ajinkya1806/Data-Diggers/README.md

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

----

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This `README.md` file is now properly formatted with clear headings, subheadings, and code blocks for better readability.
-Let me know if you need further refinements!